mirshahreza/Zync/ARTICLE_EN.md

 The default repository already includes several useful packages to get you started:

-*   **DbUtils:** A powerful suite of tools for database administration, including procedures to create/drop tables, manage columns, and analyze object dependencies.
+*   **DbMan, DbMon, DbSel:** A powerful suite of tools for database administration, including procedures to create/drop tables, manage columns, and analyze object dependencies.
 *   **String:** A collection of functions for common string operations like splitting, trimming, and counting.
 *   **Number:** Helper functions for formatting numbers and converting byte sizes (e.g., to KB, MB, GB).
 *   **AppEnd:** A set of building blocks for applications, including user and role management.